A helpful glossary to help define some of the common terms you’ll find around our website

 HA refers to High Availability and consists of two appliances configured to take over each other’s storage as a fail-safe.
 Typically one appliance would be active and the other appliance would be passive.

-LAN or local area network is a network made up of number of interconnected computers all sharing the same link to the server, within a defined area such as an office.
+LAN or local area network is a network made up of a number of interconnected computers all sharing the same link to the server, within a defined area such as an office.

 Load balancers enhance the distribution of workloads during peak activity so users continue to experience the same speed of service.
 Typically, the load or traffic is distributed across multiple servers using different methods.